 BARRIER: Lack of EU-wide End-of-Waste criteria for End-of-Life Tyres derived material 1.
-Barrier description a.
-Please describe, as concretely as possible, the crossborder issue hampering operations.
+Barrier description

 A key lever of the circular economy is keeping products and materials in circulation for as long as technically and economically feasible, contributing to decreasing both CO2 emissions, the reliance on natural resources and their extraction, while promoting industrial growth opportunities.
 Currently, End-of-Life Tyres (ELTs) can be transformed into high-quality secondary raw materials via either mechanical or chemical recycling processes.
 These materials can be used in a broad spectrum of applications, including the manufacturing of tyres and rubber goods.